 Once you get familiar with the simple and effective features of this program, you will be able to hear what your mind has created in the shortest time imaginable.
 Of course, nothing tops playing music live, but Guitar Pro 7 comes as close to having your music played live as possible.

-Working with a software like this one will allow you to adjust your mixtape up to the last important detail.
+Working with software like this one will allow you to adjust your mixtape up to the last important detail.

 Speed tools and looper

 You can adjust the tempo of the track with magnificent precision in Guitar Pro.

 A feature that is great for practicing any given part of a song is called Progressive speed.
 You can choose a part of a song, set it to start playing at 70% for example, and with each loop, Guitar Pro increases the playback speed until you reach 100%.